samuelgozlan/amplitude-dev-center/docs/data/sources/databricks.md

 ## Restrictions

-- Databricks import doesn't support data well...
+- Databricks import doesn't support data well.
 - User stream view isn't available for data ingested with this feature.
 - End-to-end latency (from when Amplitude fetches the data, to when you can query it) is between 30 and 60 minutes.
 Actual latency can vary depending on the workload.